 Truck accident cases are often large and complex.
 Important evidence may go missing, but sometimes a defendant will intentionally interfere with it.
 When this occurs, a court will sanction the party that tries to avoid liability by using this improper tactic.
 Sanctions may include an adverse inference instruction to the jury, or the exclusion of expert testimony.

 You can receive compensation for your truck accident injuries if you are successful in a negligence claim.
 Expenses that you may be able to recover include medical bills, missed wages, loss in earning capacity, pain and suffering, and property damage.
-You must initiate your claim within four years from when the accident occurred, or you may lose your right to seek compensation.Tenaciously Representing Truck Crash Victims in West Palm Beach
+You must initiate your claim within two years from when the accident occurred, or you may lose your right to seek compensation.Tenaciously Representing Truck Crash Victims in West Palm Beach

 The diligent big rig accident attorneys at Frankl Kominsky assist individuals recovering from serious injuries throughout Palm Beach County.
 If you have been hurt by someone else’s negligence, we will conduct an exhaustive investigation of the accident to determine if truck overloading or other violations contributed to it.
 We will stand up for your right to damages against those responsible for harming you.
 Our clients come from communities such as Delray Beach, Boca Raton, and Palm Beach Gardens.
 Call us at (855) 800-8000 or fill out our online form for a free consultation.
 We are fluent in Spanish and Creole.